ablodola/ablodola.github.io/about.markdown

 <h1>About</h1>
 ![Hero image](/assets/about-HERO.jpeg)

-Selaba Biz is a blog where you’ll find interviews with artists living in Cambodia, conversations about creativity, technology and business.
+Selaba Biz is a blog where you’ll find interviews with artists living in Cambodia, conversations about creativity, technology and making a living.

 I’m interested in finding out what role technology has to play in encouraging the next generation of artist in Cambodia and what it means to be a creative in a global digital age.